isomerpages/moe-victoriajc/_culture-of-excellence/Achievements/Class of 2024.md

 she was actively engaged in various activities there but ultimately decided that the A-Level route was more&nbsp; suited for her and thus returned to VJC.
-Though Maria had difficulties adjusting back to the JC curriculum, she plucked her courage and with grit, persisted and soon found her footing.</p>
+Though Maria had difficulties adjusting back to the JC curriculum, she plucked up her courage and demonstrated grit by persisting, and soon found her footing.</p>
 <p>Through the camaraderie and support from her classmates and teachers,
 Maria integrated herself well and once again thrived and immersed herself in school life.
 Despite having to make constant adjustments to her school